 351 Commonwealth is located on the north side of Commonwealth, between Hereford and Massachusetts Avenue, with 349 Commonwealth to the east and 353 Commonwealth to the west.

-351 Commonwealth was designed by architect G. Wilton Lewis and built in 1894, one of three contiguous houses (349-351-353 Commonwealth) built and owned by housing contractor Luther M. Merrill, probably for speculative sale.
+351 Commonwealth was designed by architect G. Wilton Lewis and built in 1894-1895, one of three contiguous houses (349-351-353 Commonwealth) built and owned by carpenter and building contractor Luther Moore Merrill for speculative sale.
 He is shown as the owner on the original building permit application dated April 23, 1894, and on the final building inspection report dated March 8, 1895.
-The three houses are designed as a single, symmetrical unit, centered on a two-story palladian window.
+The three houses are designed as a single unit centered on a palladian window.

-George Lyman was an attorney and served as federal Collector of Customs for the Port of Boston from 1898 to 1910.
+George Lyman, Jr., was an attorney and served as federal Collector of Customs for the Port of Boston from 1898 to 1910.
 In April of 1901, then Vice-President Theodore Roosevelt visited Boston and stayed at 351 Commonwealth with the Lymans.

-George Lyman died in May of 1945.
-Caroline Lyman continued to live at 351 Commonwealth until her death in the mid-1950s.
+George Lyman, Jr., died in May of 1945.
+Caroline Lyman continued to live at 351 Commonwealth until her death in 1955.

-In January of 1981, it converted the property into ten condominium units, the 351 Commonwealth Condominium.
+On January 28, 1981, the Eastemare Corporation converted the property into ten condominium units, the 351 Commonwealth Condominium.